Student

 There are quite a few cases when webmasters received notifications about new site owners and the “Verified Owners” section of Search Console clearly showed which HTML files were used for their verification, but it was not possible to find and delete the files on server.
 Despite of the absence of the verification files, Google refused to unverify the malicious owners because somehow the files were visible when you tried to open them in a browser.

-message type [WNC-582900].
-Unauthorized owner has gotten verification – HOW?: “I have worked all day with the web site host and the FILE IS NOT found anywhere on my web site. …I cannot unverify this hacker – Google keeps giving me the message that the “Verification File Still Exists” — BUT IT DOES NOT.
+hackerata proprietà del mio sito (ownership of my site hacked): “Should I remove it, but going to FTP to my site this HTML file there is neither the root nor elsewhere.”
+(Google auto translation).message type [WNC-582900].
+Unauthorized owner has gotten verification – HOW?: “I have worked all day with the web site host and the FILE IS NOT found anywhere on my web site. …I cannot unverify this hacker – Google keeps giving me the message that the “Verification File Still Exists” — BUT IT DOES NOT.“

-Hoax email from sc-noreply @google.com (allegedly Google Search Console Team): “Further, there is no “verification file” that is cited on the “console” within the root directory of the relevant directory on the server.
+Hoax email from sc-noreply @google.com (allegedly Google Search Console Team): “Further, there is no “verification file” that is cited on the “console” within the root directory of the relevant directory on the server.“

 In the last case, the webmaster doesn’t even believe the notifications were real (despite the fact that he saw those new “owners” in his Search Console).
 Since that disbelief was posted on his website for public access, I guess he wouldn’t mind if I publicly explain why those emails were authentic, his site was hacked, and why he couldn’t find the verification files.